 There’s another reason behind LDL’s rise.
-The content is more focused towards the topic of the Google search, whereas here on davidairey.com, there’s a broader spectrum of blog posts, from marketing to photography, art to web development.
+The content is more focused on the topic of the Google search, whereas here on davidairey.com, there’s a broader spectrum of posts, from marketing to photography, art to web development.

-The real key to front-page Google rankings lies not in keyword-rich domains, but in the quality and relevance of the website content.
+The real key to front-page Google rankings lies not in keyword-rich domains, but in the quality and relevance of the site content.

 You can rank highly for any term you set your mind to, regardless of your domain.
 Short, catchy titles may help, but ultimately, you need to use your business sense to define your brand.